hongybun/qemu_passthrough_scripts/README.md

 ### Add clean shutdown scripts to prevent errors when restarting or shutting down

-Put the `shutdown-win11-looking-glass` from this repo in `/usr/local/sbin`.
-Replace `win11` everywhere with the VM name chosen earlier if it is different.
+Put `shutdown-win11-looking-glass` from this repo in `/usr/local/sbin`.
+Replace `win11` everywhere in the file and file name with the VM name chosen earlier if it is different.

 Make this file executable with